CPAN-Security/Test-CVE/SECURITY.md

-Security vulnerabilities in upstream software (embedded libraries, prerequisite modules or system libraries, or in Perl), are not covered by this policy unless they affect Test-CVE, or Test-CVE can be used to exploit vulnerabilities in them.
+Security vulnerabilities in upstream software (embedded libraries, prerequisite modules or system libraries, or in Perl), are not covered by this policy unless they affect Test::CVE, or Test::CVE can be used to exploit vulnerabilities in them.

-Security vulnerabilities in downstream software (any software that uses Test-CVE, or plugins to it that are not included with the Test-CVE distribution) are not covered by this policy.
+Security vulnerabilities in downstream software (any software that uses Test::CVE, or plugins to it that are not included with the Test::CVE distribution) are not covered by this policy.

-## Supported Versions of Test-CVE
+## Supported Versions of Test::CVE

-The maintainer(s) will only commit to releasing security fixes for the latest version of Test-CVE.
+The maintainer(s) will only commit to releasing security fixes for the latest version of Test::CVE.

-Note that the Test-CVE project only supports major versions of Perl released in the past ten (10) years, even though Test-CVE will run on older versions of Perl.
+Note that the Test::CVE project only supports major versions of Perl released in the past 5 years, even though Test::CVE will run on older versions of Perl.
 If a security fix requires us to increase the minimum version of Perl that is supported, then we may do so.

 # Installation and Usage Issues

-The distribution metadata specifies minimum versions of prerequisites that are required for Test-CVE to work.
+The distribution metadata specifies minimum versions of prerequisites that are required for Test::CVE to work.
 However, some of these prerequisites may have security vulnerabilities, and you should ensure that you are using up-to-date versions of these prerequisites.